Carmel Hamlet, New York

 Carmel Hamlet, commonly known simply as Carmel, is a hamlet and census-designated place (CDP) located in the Town of Carmel in Putnam County, New York, United States.
 As of the 2010 census, the population was 6,817.

 The hamlet is the site of the historic County Court House (built 1814), the David D. Bruen County Office Building, and other structures, and borders Lake Gleneida.
 Next to the lake stands a bronze statue commemorating Sybil Ludington.

 Geography

 Carmel Hamlet is located at (41.420535, -73.677292).

 According to the United States Census Bureau, the community has a total area of 26.9 km2, of which 21.6 km2 is land and 5.3 km2, or 19.78%, is water.

 The hamlet and CDP do NOT include the 43 square miles of the Town of Kent, New York, the great bulk of which gets its mail delivered from the post office in Carmel hamlet, but Google Maps generates "Carmel Hamlet, New York 10512" addresses for anywhere that gets its mail from that post office (the official name of the ZIP code and post office is simply "Carmel" and the portion of its service area in Kent has the approved optional USPS designation "Kent Lakes").

-The Hamlet of Carmel Civic Association has its own hamlet map while the Census Bureau map appears inaccessible.
+The Hamlet of Carmel Civic Association has its own hamlet map somewhat more focussed on the actual community than the Census Bureau map.